Sexual Misconduct Background Checks

 Contact HR.Disclosure@wwu.edu to initiate the sexual misconduct background check.
 We require the candidate's name and email address to send them the Sexual Misconduct Declaration & Authorization Release.

-Submit the Personnel Action (PA) after you receive approval to make the official offer.
+Submit the PA after you receive approval to make the official offer.
 Include the approval date on the PA.

 Sexual Misconduct Background Check FAQs